SIJIEJI/CLNet/README.md

-The paper reports NMSE result can be reproduced by the follow:
+The NMSE result reported in the paper as follow:

 |Scenario | Compression Ratio | NMSE | Checkpoints
 |:--: | :--: | :--: | :--: |